docent-net/misc/youtube-scraper/readme.md

 ```
     $ python scraper.py --help
-    Usage: scraper.py [OPTIONS] COMMAND [ARGS]...

     Options:
       -d, --dir TEXT   Directory where video files will be saved  [required]
-      --urls TEXT     URL for Youtube playlist or path to a file which contains playlists and / or videos URLS [required]
+      -u, --urls TEXT  URL for Youtube playlist or path to a file which contains
+                       playlists and / or videos URLS   [required]
       --help           Show this message and exit.
 ```